Meteor occurrence

 The graph below shows the total rate of meteors per day across the months of the year.

-This graph shows the typical rates of sporadic meteors, onto which the shower meteors are added.
 The greatest aggregate rate is to be found across the summer months.
 Then sporadic meteors appear at a rate of about 250 meteors per hour.
 The shower meteors add about 100 meteors per hour to give a total of about 350 meteors per hour.

 In the autumn the sporadic meteors have a rate of about 130 meteors per hour.
 The shower meteors add about 50 meteors per hour to give a total of around 180 meteors per hour.

-The image is simplified.
+I’ve simplified the image.
 The shower meteors in fact peak on certain days and their occurrence is somewhat cyclical across the occurrence period.
 On some days there will be few, while on others there will be a maximum.

 Each meteor trail may support communications for a short time of between about 100 milliseconds and about 5 seconds.
 Or it may not.
 Whether it does support communications depends on a number of variables.
 The nature and probability of meteor burst communications is discussed on other adjacent pages on this site.